 For patients who are unable to swallow whole tablets, Rivaroxaban tablet may be crushed and mixed with water or apple puree immediately prior to use and administered orally.
-After the administration of crushed Rivaroxaban 15 mg or 20 mg film-coated tablets, the dose should be immediately followed by food.

 The crushed tablet may also be given through gastric tubes (see sections 5.2 and 6.6).